Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 Note that certain system created comments "permanent" and cannot be deleted, even by system administrators.
 For example, comments are added when you create a test case from a use case and are marked as "permanent" behind the scenes.

 ### Attachments
 The attachment tab displays the list of documents, screenshots or web-links (URLs) that have been "attached" to the artifact.
-The documents can be in any format, though SpiraPlan® will only display icons for certain known types.
+The documents can be in any format, though Spira will only display icons for certain known types.

 ![](img/Requirements_Management_113.png)